sergeysolovev/hyphenated/README.md

 - **Precise**: uses Franklin Liang’s algorithm under the hood.
 - **Versatile**: hyphenates entire text and not just single words.
-- **Multiple languages**: can be installed independently for effective code splitting.
+- **Multiple languages**: can be installed independently for efficient code splitting.
 - **Flexible licensing**: each language package has a [separate license](#license) which is MIT where it’s possible.